BentBr/rusty_dev_tool/README.md

 - [docker](https://www.docker.com/products/docker-desktop/) (you don't need the desktop app.
 [Docker engine](https://docs.docker.com/engine/install/) is enough)
 - [docker-compose](https://docs.docker.com/compose/install/)
 - [local routing](docs/local-routing-setup.md) setup (to install a local domain to be used for your projects) \
-Strictly spoken not needed but highly recommended as web projects are often using domains and it's very convenient for developrs.
+Strictly spoken not needed but highly recommended as web projects are often using domains, and it's very convenient for develops.

 The following tools are optional but recommended for further functionality:
 - [mutagen](https://mutagen.io/documentation/introduction/installation) + [mutagen-compose](https://mutagen.io/documentation/orchestration/compose) (for faster file sync on older macOS versions)